brankas/core-sdk-android/statement/readme.md

 ## Usage

 The SDK has a checkout function wherein it responds with a redirect url used to launch the Tap web application.
-An option is given either to use the url manually or let the SDK launch it through its internal WebView.
+An option is given either to use the url manually (via **retrieveCheckoutURL()** function) or let the SDK launch it through its internal WebView.

-In order to use the checkout function, an **StatementTapRequest** is needed to be created and be passed.
+In order to use the checkout function, a **StatementTapRequest** is needed to be created and be passed.
 It has the following details:

 1. **country** - refers to the country of origin of the bank you wanted to do statement retrieval with.
 There are three countries currently supported: *Philippines (PH)*, *Indonesia (ID)* and *Thailand (TH)*